 |Emirates Skyward||0.8 mile / $||0.6 point / $||0.4 point / $||0.8 point / $|

-Digging into the benefits of the Citi Rewards Signature Visa
+Digging into the benefits of the Citi Premier Credit Card

 You’ll earn 2 Citi Rewards points per $1 on eligible spend at major restaurants, restaurant chains, hotel chains, flights directly booked with major airlines and international spend.
 1.5 Citi Rewards points per $1 at major petrol outlets, supermarkets and national retailers and 1 point everywhere else uncapped.

-If you decide to use the card to earn Citi Rewards points, have a read of the full guide to the Citi Rewards program here.
+The Citi Premier Credit Card can also be linked to Qantas Frequent Flyer, with points earned from spend earned into one program or the other.
+If you decide to use the card to earn Citi Rewards points, have a read of our full guide to the Citi Rewards program here.

-Citi Rewards transfer partners for the Signature Visa are low in number, but high in quality:
+Citi Rewards transfer partners for the Premier Credit Card are low in number but high in quality:

 - Virgin Australia Velocity